litterat/litterat/100DaysOfCode.md

 Based on [www.100daysofcode.com](https://www.100daysofcode.com/) I'm taking the #100DaysOfCode challenge working on Litterat.
 This will act as a journal of progress.
 Litterat is a completely new Java serialization library designed to work with Java 11+ and play nicely with Java (i.e. not using unsafe or reading/writing directly to fields).

+## Day 8 - December 18 - Expanding and testing the array implementation

+Spent a lot of time refactoring the PepArrayMapper MethodHandle based implementation.
+The array implementation has now been tested with SimpleImmutable[], ArrayList<ArrayList<String>> and int[].
+Combined they cover the main array based data types.
+This can be expanded and testing can be expanded later without much effort.
+The PepMapMapper and PepArrayMapper shows that the array MethodHandle interface works well enough to continue.

+Noticed that the introduction of the PepDataArrayClass as an extension of the PepDataClass ends up with some PepDataClass methods and information not being relevant to the PepDataArrayClass.
+Currently the toObject and toData MethodHandles don't seem to have any use.
+I'll need to explore if there's a use case for these, or if there should be a PepDataTupleClass so that less is in the base class.

 ## Day 7 - December 17 - More on arrays...

 Preparing List<String> test case and implementing the PepMapMapper.
 Hitting the issue early on that type erasure makes